What Can Cause Vaginal Dryness and How to Find Relief

 Get Your Stress Under Control

 Deep breathing is surprisingly effective.
 It activates your vagus nerve, which basically tells your body to chill out and get out of panic mode.
 That "rest and digest" state is exactly what you need for natural lubrication to work properly.
+Try meditation, yoga, or just doing more of what makes you happy.

 Eat for Your Hormones